 Advanced: $299 / month

-Pros: lots of useful features as multiple stock locations, transfers, and split shipments.
+Pros: lots of useful features such as multiple stock locations, transfers, and split shipments.

 Cons: at the moment, only a few themes are available.

 This platform hasn’t got any support in the traditional sense, but still, you can find a forum and tons of useful documentation on the web.
-Plus, there’s a Ruby on Rails community which maintains Spree, making it stable, multifunctional and ….free:)
+Plus, there’s a Ruby on Rails community that maintains Spree, making it stable, multifunctional, and ….free:)

 This e-commerce solution is 100% free.

 Bigcommerce has a nice dashboard and clear setup instructions.
 Funny enough, but its dashboard looks quite similar to Shopify – BigCommerce’s main competitor.
 However, it will take you a certain time to learn the ropes, but in the end, you’ll be rewarded with a powerful shopping cart.
 Another advantage is that all the functionality you might need comes out of the box, thus you won’t have to pay for extensions like with Magento or Shopify.
 Still, obviously, they have their app store with more than 250 apps at your service.

 Pros: You can integrate your BigCommerce store with Facebook, eBay, Google Shopping, and a whole range of product comparison sites like Shopzilla, Bizrate, Beso, etc.

 Like Magento, a large BigCommerce Community is there for you 24/7.
 Various guides and documentation are also there.
 Plus, BigCommerce University – is a place where you can watch educational videos online.